taskswithcode/probability_for_ml_notebooks/README.md

 ### Machine Learning notebooks accompanying Youtube shorts

 Machine Learning(ML) concepts explained in under a minute.

-No prerequisite other than basic arithmetic.
-All concepts required from machine learning is explained
+_No prerequisite other than basic high school math - all other concepts required for machine learning are explained_

 ### Machine Learning (ML)